g2laura/coding-exercise/README.md

 * When getting the quantity and price of a trade you must do so via the bid values (do not reference the offer values, if some is prepared to pay more then we let them)
 * The bid price must be equal to or greater than the offer price for a valid trade.
 * The offer and bid must have a matching Season and Grade.
 The Bid price must be higher than or equal to the offer.
 * You must match the full offer quantity.
 A bid can be a partial match on quantity.
-So a Bif for a quantity of 1000 will match with an offer of 800.
+So if a Bid for a quantity of 1000 will match with an offer of 800.
 * In the case of multiple matches the offer created first should be used as the match.